Xiang-Foothill/BkgGeneralizor/README.md

-# TCADT Implementation For Vision-based Imitation Learning
+# SCAL Implementation For Vision-based Imitation Learning
 This repository contains the implementation for *Task-Conditional Adversarial Learning: A Generalizable Framework for Off-policy Unsupervised Vision Domain Transfer*.
 We base the implementation on vision-based imitation learning for path tracking task in carla.
 In this repo, we will see how an imitation learning agent can be transfered to some drastically different visual domains.

 ## Prerequisites